CaliosD/WebSocketSample/README.md

 # WebSocketSample

 Here's a web socket sample of both client(iOS) and server side(node.js).
-Based on [this tutorial](http://www.appcoda.com/socket-io-chat-app/), I fixed some issues in it and update to Swift 3.
+Based on [this tutorial](http://www.appcoda.com/socket-io-chat-app/), I fixed some issues in both sides and update to Swift 3.

 ### Requirement